Visit Bowling Green, Kentucky

 Growing up in Northwest Kentucky, leaving my small hometown to go to college — let alone travel the world — was never something that crossed my mind.

-Located in southern Kentucky, Bowling Green (not to be confused with the Ohio town bearing the same namesake) is home to nearly 70,000 permanent residents and is the third most populated city in the Bluegrass State.
+Located in southern Kentucky, Bowling Green is home to nearly 70,000 permanent residents.
+This fact makes it the third most populated city in the Bluegrass State.

-Providing an average of 265 days of sunshine a year and one of the most stunning cave systems in the world, it’s easy to see why thousands of others decide to make “The Park City” their home each year.
+Providing an average of 265 days of sunshine a year, it’s easy to see why thousands of others decide to make “The Park City” their home.

 I know because I was one of them.

-With the help of the Bowling Green Area Convention & Visitors Bureau, I checked into my king suite at Townplace Suites by Marriott and made my way to my old stomping grounds: Fountain Square Park.
+With the help of the Bowling Green Area Convention & Visitors Bureau, I checked into my king suite at Townplace Suites by Marriott.

-After walking past the City Hall where I used to have weekly meetings with the mayor and city council for the College Heights Herald, it was time to venture out and re-discover the best of what this quintessential southern town had to offer for the next three days — starting with some home cooked grub.
+I walked past the City Hall where I used to have weekly meetings with the mayor and city council for the college newspaper.
+Not far from here.
+I would rediscover the best of what this quintessential southern town had to offer — home cooked grub.

-At the centre of Bowling Green’s microbrew and pub grub scene sits the White Squirrel Brewery, named after the infamous white squirrels that roam the nearby campus of Western Kentucky University.
+At the centre of Bowling Green’s microbrew and pub grub scene sits the White Squirrel Brewery.
+For those wondering, it’s named after the infamous white squirrels that roam the campus of WKU nearby.

-Serving up an impressive list of brewed-in-house beer and a menu that features a dish for every palette, it’s quickly becoming one of the most sought after hot spots in town.
-Beer is made in very small batches each day and switched out regularly, which allows patrons to taste different brews each time they visit.
+Serving up an impressive list of brewed-in-house beer and southern grub, it’s quickly become one of the town’s most popular hot spots.
+Here, beer is made in very small batches each day and switched out regularly, which allows patrons to taste different brews.
 The below menu items were personal favorites:

-At the heart of the downtown scene is a community gathering spot and culinary gem known as Steamer Southern Seafood Kitchen.
+At the heart of the downtown scene is a community gathering spot known as Steamer Southern Seafood Kitchen.

-What was almost lost to an electrical fire in February 2018 has made a legendary come back of epic proportions to serve up the patrons of Bowling Green some of the freshest seafood and most decadent handmade pies and desserts.
+What was almost lost to an electrical fire in February 2018 has made a legendary come back of epic proportions.
+To this day, Steamer serves Bowling Green the freshest seafood and most decadent handmade pies and desserts.

-With an emphasis on giving back to the community that gas given so much to them in times of need, a portion of their proceeds go to local charities to help schools, shelters, firefighters, and military veterans.
+With an emphasis on giving back to the community, a portion of Steamer’s proceeds go to local charities to help schools, shelters, firefighters, and military veterans.

-Not only does the food make for a one-of-a-kind dining experience, both the staff and the ambiance (the restaurant was featured on HGTV!) make it any visit truly unforgettable.
+Not only does the food make for a one-of-a-kind dining experience, (the restaurant was featured on HGTV!) the staff make the visit unforgettable.
 The below menu items were personal favourites:

-One of Bowling Green’s newest hot spots for southern comfort food, this down-to-earth yet sophisticated bar and restaurant boasts swoon-worthy interior design, including a bar featuring 125 different bourbons.
+One of Bowling Green’s newest hot spots for southern comfort food, this sophisticated bar and restaurant boasts swoon-worthy interiors.
+(The bar also features 125 different kinds of bourbon).

-Part of a $5 million restoration project of downtown and the brainchild of Chef-owner Josh Poling, the restaurant seats up to 200 people with both in and outdoor seating.
+Part of a $5 million restoration project of downtown, it’s the brainchild of Chef-owner Josh Poling.
+The restaurant seats up to 200 people with both in and outdoor seating.

-Unique dishes such as Pickled Deviled Eggs and Green Chile Mac & Cheese can be found on the menu, and local ingredients are sourced whenever possible.
-But don’t expect every dish on the menu to be there during a visit — items are rotated out often to ensure an enjoyable experience for all diners.
+Here, unique dishes such as Pickled Deviled Eggs and Green Chile Mac & Cheese can be found on the menu.
+Local ingredients are sourced whenever possible, but don’t expect every dish on the menu to be there during a visit.
+Items are rotated out often to ensure an enjoyable experience for all diners.

 Reservations are recommended for lunch and dinner due to high demand.
-Guests can also book the Chef’s Table Experience for up to 8 people, which has a direct and full view of where the magic happens — the kitchen.
+Guests can also book the Chef’s Table Experience for up to 8 people, with a direct view of the kitchen.
 For more info, visit www.hickoryandoakbg.com.